ptpuyen99/Yelp-Insights-Philly-Eats/README.md

 ### <img width="596" alt="Screenshot 2024-11-07 at 10 26 36 AM" src="https://github.com/user-attachments/assets/616ded02-9a73-4087-976d-2415f1ceff0b">

 ### <img width="379" alt="Screenshot 2024-11-07 at 10 26 43 AM" src="https://github.com/user-attachments/assets/a8b0f4b4-3c91-4502-a890-4f015520e1e8">
+Recommendation: Aim for a rating above the average (3.53) to capture attention in a competitive market.
+Higher ratings and reviews could signal quality to potential customers.
+Focus on quality control and consistent service to maintain favorable ratings.
 ## Busiest Day and Time for Chinese Restaurants
 Understanding peak days and hours for Chinese restaurants helps us optimize hours of operation to match customer demand and efficiently schedule staff during high-traffic times.